Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 Thanks for the kind words and rating!

-Susan Hazelton from Sunny Florida on November 26, 2010:
+Susan Hazelton from Northern New York on November 26, 2010:

 Patty, I believe we are all plagued with these annoyingemails - as for me I may give them a glance then delete them.
 So many of they are as you say, sent for attention or mistaken ignorance.